Public goods in networks with constraints on sharing: Results and proofs not in main text

 We emphasise that Lemma \ref{lemma:nashSequencePopulation} holds for all Nash equilibrium strategy profiles and not simply specialised ones.
 While Lemma \ref{lemma:nashSequencePopulation} is a statement about the population action profiles, the next two results, Lemmas \ref{lemma:nashSequenceIndividual*} and \ref{lemma:nashSequenceIndividual} are statements about best-action responses at the level of the individual.
 We emphasise again that both results apply to all pure strategy Nash equilibria, not simply specialised ones.
 The first lemma is an immediate corollary of Lemma~ \ref{lemma:nashSequencePopulation}. \begin{lemma} Suppose that $(\sboldstar, \nominateBoldStar)$ is a pure strategy Nash equilibrium.
 Let $\sbold < \sboldstar$.
 Then the best action evolution of $\sbold$ satisfies the following: \begin{description} \item[(i)] If $t$ is odd, then $\strategy{i}^{(t)} \neq 0$, for all $i$ such that $\strategy{i}^{*} > 0$, and \item[(ii)] If $t$ is even, then $\strategy{i}^{(t)} \neq \qstar$, for all $i$ such that $\strategy{i} < \qstar$. \end{description} \end{lemma}

-We will need the following lemma which essentially says that a state $\ell$ reacts to any changes of states that affect it unless $\ell$ does not need to provide anything, that is $x_\ell$ can remain zero and is still satisfied. \begin{lemma} Suppose that $(\sboldstar, \nominateBoldStar)$ is a pure strategy Nash equilibrium.
-Let $\sbold\leq \sboldstar$ be an action profile and consider the best action evolution of $\sbold$.
-Let $\ell$ be nominated by $i$, that is $\ell \in \nominate{i}$.
+We will need the following lemma which essentially says that a player, say player $\ell$, reacts to any changes in action of players that influence it, unless $\ell$ does not need to provide anything.
+That is, $x_{\ell}$ can remain zero and is still satisfied.